hexiaodai/fence/README.md

 ## Backgroud

-When there are too many services in the Service Grid, the Envoy configuration is too large and new applications remain in Not Ready state for a long time.
+When there are too many services in the Service Mesh, the Envoy configuration is too large and new applications remain in Not Ready state for a long time.
 For this reason, Ops needs to manage the custom resource `Sidecar` and manually configure service dependencies for the application.

 Fence has the ability to automatically fetch service dependencies and provide automatic management of the custom resource `Sidecar`.